NVIDIA/spark-rapids/docs/tuning-guide.md

 Default value: `1`

-The number of concurrent tasks per executor can be further limited when tasks are sharing the GPU.
+The RAPIDS Accelerator can further limit the number of tasks that are actively sharing the GPU.
 This is useful for avoiding GPU out of memory errors while still allowing full concurrency for the portions of the job that are not executing on the GPU.
 Some queries benefit significantly from setting this to a value between `2` and `4`, with `2` typically providing the most benefit, and